HMilbradt/harrison/src/pages/blog/what-to-consider-when-building-an-api.md

 tags:
   - Engineering
 ---
 Designing an API can be a daunting task for newer developers.
 It's often their first departure from writing small projects that only they will use, and requires a lot more thought than simply solving the problem.
 Who is going to use their API?
 How do they intend for it to be used?
 How are other people actually going to use their API?
-And how will they API handle to changes in the future?
+And how will their API handle changes in the future?
 These are all really hard questions to answer, but critical to the longevity of any successful API.

 If you read that last paragraph and thought "Who cares?
 I'm the only one using this API.", then stop and take a step back.
 You 6 weeks from now, or 6 months from now, is a completely different developer than the one sitting behind your computer screen right now.
 You should never overestimate your ability to read your own code.